-Have you or your loved one suffered a serious injury from an accident?
+Have you or your loved one suffered a serious personal injury in New Jersey from an accident?
 At Varcadipane & Pinnisi, PC, we have the experience, skill, and dedication it takes to help you recover the maximum compensation permitted under the law for your injuries.

-We regularly litigate personal injury cases in New York and New Jersey in the Federal and State Courts and we have obtained millions of dollars in recoveries for our clients.
+We regularly litigate personal injury cases in Florida, New York, and New Jersey in the Federal and State Courts and we have obtained millions of dollars in recoveries for our clients.

 Give us a call or send us an email to arrange an immediate free consultation with a Personal injury Lawyer in Paramus, NJ.
 In almost every case, we will handle your personal injury claim at no upfront cost and we only recover a fee as a percentage of what we recover for you.
 Call us now to learn more.